Remuneration Paid as an Employer or a Payer

 - a single payment from an RRSP or an RPP;

-- wage loss replacement benefits paid under a wage loss replacement plan to which an employer contributed.
+- wage loss replacement benefits under a wage loss replacement plan to which an employer contributed.